Who are you going to call if you’re notified you’ve got to deal with an IFTA audit?

 There are people in the world who look at the speed limit signs and never go any faster.
 “Not worth the risk of a ticket,” they say.
 “Insurance rates go up.”
 They do things the safe way because the cost of getting caught is too high.

-These are the people who know that if you don’t get your IFTA done right the first time, the audit will lead to interest, penalties and fines – a total that may be catastrophic.
+These are the people who know that if you don’t get your IFTA done right the first time, the audit will lead to interest, penalties and fines.
+A situation that may be catastrophic.

 I don’t know anyone more concerned about safety than truckers.
 That kind of safety attitude needs to apply to the IFTA too.